i-naeem/blurchat/README.md

 </a>
 <h3 align="center">BlurChat</h3>
 <p align="center">
 BlurChat is a simple Chrome extension that blurs the chat window on <a href="https://web.whatsapp.com">WhatsApp Web</a> to enhance privacy in public settings.
-With just a click of a button, the extension blurs your chat window and sidebar to ensure that your conversations remain private.
+With just a click of a button, the extension blurs your chat window and sidebar, ensuring that your conversations remain private.
 <br />

 <a href="https://github.com/i-naeem/blurchat">View Demo</a>